silentdiverchris/Jiminy/README.md

 ## Overview
 A custom TODO system that scans through .md files in a set of nominated directories, finds custom tags from an extended, and further extendable GTD-type set, combines and structures them and generates one or more static html and/or json outputs.

-It watches a configurable set of directories, and re-scans and regenerates the outputs immediately when a new .md file is created or an existing one is upadted.
+It watches a configurable set of directories, and re-scans and regenerates the outputs immediately when a new .md file is created or an existing one is updated.

 ## Why
-Over the years I've used numerous systems to organise the things I needed to do, such as Evernote, OneNote, BoostNote and a few others, mainly trying to shoehorn in a personalised version of the GTD system.
+Over the years I've used numerous systems to organise the things I needed to do, such as Evernote, OneNote, BoostNote and a few others, mainly trying to shoehorn in a personalised version of the GTD system into a host that seemed to prefer that I didn't.

-While they are variously pretty and useful in their own ways, I found each to be variously annoying, bloated, awkward or otherwise not ideal.
+While they are all capable, pretty and/or useful in their own ways, I found each to be variously annoying, bloated, awkward, tying me into their way of working, or otherwise not ideal.

-I want something that is super-simple to add items to, where I can just dump in a note, reminder or other to-do item that I need to be nudged about, then find them magically all in one place in a good structure that helps me prioritise and schedule getting on with them.
+I want something that is super-simple to add items to, where I can just dump in a note, reminder or other to-do item that I need to be nudged about, then find them all magically in one place in a nice structure that helps me prioritise and schedule getting on with them.

 Since I use MarkDown for making notes anyway, and a lot of my to-dos in other systems referenced those .md files, I figured why not just add the to-do items (I'll call them 'items' from now) directly to the .md in a way that they can be recognised and dug out by something.

-So, my solution is to go back to good old files in directories, but with the MarkDown as the glue that holds everything together.
+So, my solution is to go back to good old files in directories for my to-do system, like my old method of just having a 'todo.txt' in each folder, but now with MarkDown as the glue that holds everything together and a system that gathers it all in one place and highlights things that need it.

 This means I can keep using my favourite Markdown editor (Ghostwriter, as it goes, but obviously any will do) to make notes and draft douments but when I need to remind myself of something, I just add something like;

 ```
-=b:n-p:2-enh-pho= Call Fred about making it do XYZ in a better way
+=b:n-p:2-prj:ABC-enh-pho= Call Fred about making it do XYZ in a better way
 ```

-..on a line on it's own and continue typing without breaking my stride to open up Evernote, create a new note, find it now asks me what type of note, oh, that's new, no I don't want a task thanks, hit new note again, type in the text, add 5 different tags to make it a priority 2 'next' enhancement in the ABC project that involves a phone call, remember that there isn't a save button to press, then switch back to the document I'm writing and try to remember what I was going to write next.
+..on a line on it's own and continue typing without breaking my stride to open up Evernote, create a new note, find it now asks me what type of note, oh, that's new, no I don't want a task thanks, hit new note again, type in the text, add 5 different tags to make it a priority 2 'next' enhancement in the ABC project that involves a phone call, remember yet again that there isn't a save button to press, then switch back to the document I'm writing and try to remember what I was going to write next.

-## Acknowledgements
-The delicious CSS-only tabs were gleefully lifted from https://codeconvey.com/simple-css-tabs-without-javascript/ - most impressive tabs without a hint of javascript or external dependency.

-The SVG files that it uses are taken from the Bootstrap icon collection, at https://icons.getbootstrap.com/?#icons.

 ## Tags overview
 There will be a full explanation of each standard tag and how to add custom ones way below here, but as a brief introduction to how it works, take the example from above, namely;